RestlessEngineer/GroupBehavior/README.md

 ## Current state

 Right now, a very simple game strategy is suggested.
 It is assumed that the most favorable direction for the next step will give 2 points.
 The direction that is opposite to it will give 0.
 The others will give 1.
 How it all works can be seen in examples/simple_field

+## Acknowledgements

+Many thanks to the site https://www.redblobgames.com/pathfinding/a-star/ and Red Blob Games <redblobgames@gmail.com> for their work.
+My main data structures are based on their code